guyk1971/d3rlpy/README_GK.md

 another option is to got to the location where the `setup.py` is and run the following:
  - `python setup.py build_ext --inplace`
 and you're done.

+### Notes
+Currently there's an issue with running atari environment , e.g. when running `train_dqn.py` :
+ - if we try to run from sources - by defining the `PYTHONPATH` to include the path to d3rlpy - it doesnt run properly. there's an assertion error due to reading the observations as list and not numpy array. (assert in `MDPDataset.__init__()`) when changing `dataset.py` to cast the list to numpy array, we get an error on memory blowup.
+ - the above problem is solved if we `pip install d3rlpy` and run from the installed library
+    - I havent tried to run from source when this library is installed. worth trying if possible
+    - it asks to install d4rl-atari package that defines the offline environment and probably this is what handles efficient loading of buffers to memory
+#### Solution
+After deeper investigation I've notices the following:
+ - when it asks to install d4rl_atari , pay attention that it directs to **its own version** of the package. the difference is that in his package the `offline_env.__init__` sets the default `stack` to `False` (where in the original package its True) so make sure you **install his version** : `pip install git+https://github.com/takuseno/d4rl-atari`

+ - make sure d3rlpy is not installed in your environment. otherwise it will run the installed version and code changes you apply will be ignored

+ - this will be enough if you want to run from pycharm
+ - but for running from command line, you need to let it know where the d3rlpy is (otherwise it will error : 'd3rlpy module not found') to do that, add the export command in the .bashrc file : `export PYTHONPATH=$PYTHONPATH:"/home/guy/workspace/study/remote/d3rlpy"`

+and that's all. you're ready to run the code itself.

 ## supported algorithms
 | algorithm | discrete control | continuous control | data-driven RL? |